Close Cookie Popup

 For this first game, the absolute priority is creating a positive, safe, and encouraging atmosphere.
 Offer very gentle encouragement.
 Praise any attempt to answer, even if it's just a word or a gesture.
 You can also say something like, "That's a thoughtful idea.
 Does anyone in your group want to add to that, or share what they were thinking too?"
 Avoid putting any child on the spot or making them feel pressured.

-Lesson Guide & Facilitation Across All Worlds
+Session Guide & Facilitation Across All Worlds

 Welcome back!
-Now that you've successfully navigated your first Hey Feelings game session (as detailed in Article 2), you're ready to delve deeper and truly master the art of gameplay and facilitation.
+Now that you've successfully navigated your first Hey Feelings game session (as detailed in Article 2), you're ready to delve deeper and truly master the art of gameplay.
 This article will equip you with advanced knowledge of the Hey Feelings platform features, more nuanced techniques for fostering rich emotional discussions, and strategies for effectively managing group dynamics.
 These skills will empower you to create even more impactful learning experiences across all six Emotion Worlds.
 Let's level up your Hey Feelings expertise!

 Beyond the Basics: Fine-Tuning Your Game Control